Jardín América

-Jardín América is a village and municipality in Misiones Province in north-eastern Argentina.
+Jardín América is a village and municipality of Misiones Province in north-eastern Argentina.
 It is not the head city of the San Ignacio department, however, it is the largest city in the department.
-It is located 1.141 km north of Buenos Aires and 104 km from Posadas (capital city of the Misiones Province), on the eastern shore of the Paraná River.
+It is located 1,141 km north of Buenos Aires and 104 km from Posadas (the capital city of Misiones Province), on the eastern shore of the Paraná River.

 Culture

 Coat of arms

 This Coat of arms was formalized in the eighties, created by Antonio Faccendini.
 The upper border has a ribbon (with Argentinian flag colors) with the foundation date.
 The central body is divided into three vertical areas: the first symbolizes the economy (yerba, pineapple and a cogwheel representing industry and work).
 The central part represents nature, with the majestic "Salto Tabay" and the rising sun representing the future, similar to the national and provincial coat of arms.
 The right area symbolizes the culture: there are hands holding a Bible (according to essence of the pioneers), an Argentinian flag and a Timbó tree around which the community originated.